radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/login/login-overview.md

 - **Sign in with GitHub**.
 - **Sign in with Microsoft**.

-Environment Operations Center also provides an option to login using an email and password
+Environment Operations Center also provides an option to login using an email and password.

 ![image description](images/login-page.png)